 Patents & Documentation

 Paul Pantone received US Patent #5,794,601 on August 18, 1998, for his "Fuel Pretreater Apparatus and Method."
-This patent documents the GEET (Global Environmental Energy Technology) system in full technical detail — proof that the technology was reviewed and approved by the United States Patent and Trademark Office.
+This patent documents the GEET (Global Environmental Energy Technology) system in technical detail.
+The United States Patent and Trademark Office issued the patent; that is not independent certification of efficiency, emissions, or the proposed mechanism.

 The patent expired on May 16, 2017, placing the technology in the public domain.
 Anyone can now build, use, and improve upon GEET without licensing restrictions.